marneypratt/r4bio/README.md

 Before you can use this series of tutorials, you must install some packages in R.  See the instructions for [package installation from Modern Dive](https://moderndive.com/1-getting-started.html#package-installation) if you have never installed R packages before.

-You can install or update the following packages by copying the code below, pasting in the console (bottom left pane in RStudio), then pressing enter:
+You can install or update the following packages by copying the code below, pasting in the console (bottom left pane in RStudio), then pressing enter (do each line separately):

-(make sure to install or update all other packages if requested)

 ```
 install.packages("devtools")

 devtools::install_github("marneypratt/r4bio")

 ```

+**Some troubleshooting tips:**

+* Run each line of code separately (`devtools` must be successfully installed before you can install `r4bio`)
+* You must install package dependencies, but you can try skipping updates if they give you trouble
+* If you want to update packages but you get errors, try removing the older version, restart R, then try again

 ## Launch a Tutorial: